MayankA25/Git-in-One-Video/README.md

 "git rm -f file_name" removes the file from working directory and staging area

 "git rm --cached file_name" removes the file only from staging area but it will be present in wokring directory

+# ignore

+.giiignore file cannot be created directly in the directory terminal should be used to create that file